pakornlkchs/Data_science_bootcamp7/README.md

 # Data Science Bootcamp 07
-All of my data projects in the Bootcamp, There are 10 sprints
+All of my data projects in the Bootcamp, There are 10 sprints as follow
 - Google sheets
 - SQL
 - R Programming